shivannis/xandr-docs-public/xandr-docs/articles/bidders/the-big-picture.md

 - Independent platform allowing deep integration with technologies, optimization engines, and bidders
 - Increase the number of high-value users for your clients while decreasing the number of low-value users

-## Auction overview
+## Auction - Detailed overview

 This section takes you through an auction step by step.
-For a general overview of Xandr, from Xandr's tags to post-auction reports, see [Big Picture](#bidder---big-picture).

 ### Step 1.
 Impression bus receives an ad call